 A big size increase came with the 1957 model as well as slightly odd styling.
 Most dimensions increased with a boost of five inches in length, and three inches in width on a 122 inch wheelbase, but height dropped two inches.
 Horsepower was also up to a full 255hp from the same 312cid displacement.
 A 368cid 290hp V8 was optional in the top of the line Turnpike Cruiser.

 There was no Monarch for 1958 as it was felt Edsel could better fill the upscale Ford position.
-The Monarch marque returned for 1959, due to the disappointing Edsel sales, as a Mercury body shell with unique grill and badges.
+The Monarch marque returned for 1959, due to the disappointing Edsel sales, as a Mercury body shell with unique grille and badges.
 The 1958 models were the biggest Monarchs yet, with a 128 inch wheelbase, and could even be optioned with a 430cid V8.

 As one of the earlier instances of Ford’s corporate fascination with the II or Mark II suffix, the above car was officially known as the.